Skip to main content

 What does family mean to you?
 Who makes up your family?
 What kinds of things do you do together?
 What role do you play in your family?

 Every family is different, and it is important to keep an open mind about what and who makes up a family.
-Each person defines family in their own way.
+Each person defines family in his or her own way.
 For some, family may represent those individuals living in the same home (under one roof).
 For others, family may be parents and all of the important adults who help care for a young child, such as grandparents, aunts, uncles, neighbors, or even a best friend.
 Because family is a consistent part of most every child’s life, family can be one of the most important sources of information about each child in your care.

 The U.S. Census Bureau defines a family as “a group of two people or more (one of whom is the householder) related by birth, marriage, or adoption and residing together."
 The National Association for the Education of Young Children suggests that “the term family may include those adults, besides parents, with the responsibility of being involved in educating, nurturing, and advocating for the child.”
 Researchers studying and working with families define family as “two or more people who regard themselves as a family and who carry out the functions that families typically perform.
 These people may or may not be related by blood or marriage and may or may not usually live together” (Turnbull, Turnbull, Erwin, & Soodak, 2006, p.
 7).